-- a) Maintain a hard copy Test Security File for a period of four years (an electronic file may be kept in addition to the required hard copy version), which includes at a minimum: - i.
-School Test Security Plan; - ii.
-Test Security Training Attendance for Authorized Personnel; - iii.
-Parent Notification letter; - iv.
-Test Materials Chain-of-Custody Forms; - v.
-Incident Reports; - vi.
-During Testing Notes, including Minor Deviations from School Plan; - vii.
-Plans to Improve School Policies and Procedures (if needed). - b) School Test Security Plan Overview - Create, maintain and submit a school test security plan to LEA as detailed in the Testing Integrity Act and OSSE's Test Security Guidelines.
-While the school may create and maintain a school test security plan, the LEA must submit the plan at least 15 business days prior to the first day of assessment administration to OSSE to final approval. - c) School Test Security Plans must at a minimum include: - i.
-Procedures for the secure maintenance, dissemination, collection, and storage of statewide assessment secure materials before, during, and after administering a test, including: - ii.
-Keeping an inventory of all materials and identifying individuals with access to the materials; - iii.
-Accounting for and reporting to the OSSE any materials that are lost or otherwise unaccounted; and - iv.
-Accounting for and securing old or damaged materials; - v.
-The name and contact information for the test integrity coordinator and the test monitors at each school under the LEA's control; - vi.
-A list of actions prohibited by authorized personnel; - vii.
-Procedures pursuant to which students, authorized personnel, and other individuals may, and are encouraged to, report irregularities in testing administration or testing security; and - viii.
-Written procedures for investigating and remediating any complaint, allegation, or concern about a potential failure of testing integrity and security. - d) Please consult the School Test Security Plan Question Document for the complete list of questions and format for the OSSE School Test Security Plan.
+- b) Create, maintain and submit a School Test Security Plan to the LEA as detailed in the Testing Integrity Act and OSSE's Test Security Guidelines.
+While the school may create and maintain a school test security plan, the LEA must submit the plan at least 15 business days prior to the first day of assessment administration to OSSE to final approval.
+School Test Security Plans must at a minimum include procedures for the secure maintenance, dissemination, collection, and storage of statewide assessment secure materials before, during, and after administering a test, including: - Keeping an inventory of all materials and identifying individuals with access to the materials; - ii.
+Accounting for and reporting to the OSSE any materials that are lost or otherwise unaccounted; and - iii.
+Accounting for and securing old or damaged materials; - iv.
+The name and contact information for the test integrity coordinator and the test monitors at each school under the LEA's control; - v.
+A list of actions prohibited by authorized personnel; - vi.
+Procedures pursuant to which students, authorized personnel, and other individuals may, and are encouraged to, report irregularities in testing administration or testing security; and - vii.
+Written procedures for investigating and remediating any complaint, allegation, or concern about a potential failure of testing integrity and security.

+Please consult the School Test Security Plan Instructions and Exemplar for guidance, and the complete list of questions and format for the OSSE School Test Security Plan.